edsu/iiif.io/source/api/presentation/2.1/index.md

     * All other resources _MUST NOT_ have a width.

 viewingDirection
-:   The direction that canvases of the resource should be presented when rendered for the user to navigate and/or read.
+:   The direction that a sequence of canvases _SHOULD_ be displayed to the user.
 Possible values are:

-    * "left-to-right": The object is read from left to right, and is the default if not specified.
+    * "left-to-right": The object is displayed from left to right, and is the default if not specified.
-    * "right-to-left": The object is read from right to left.
+    * "right-to-left": The object is displayed from right to left.
-    * "top-to-bottom": The object is read from the top to the bottom.
+    * "top-to-bottom": The object is displayed from the top to the bottom.
-    * "bottom-to-top": The object is read from the bottom to the top.
+    * "bottom-to-top": The object is displayed from the bottom to the top.

     Usage:
     {: .usage}